 - Find out whether the chromosomes of an adult have a change that can be passed on to a child.

-- Find out whether a chromosome defect is preventing a woman from becoming pregnant or is causing miscarriages.
+- Find out whether an extra or missing chromosome is preventing a woman from becoming pregnant or is causing miscarriages.

-- Find out whether a chromosome defect is present in a fetus.
+- Find out whether an extra or missing chromosome is present in a fetus.
 Karyotyping also may be done to find out whether chromosomal problems may have caused a fetus to be stillborn.